Siberian Cat: Your Guide to the Majestic Forest Cat

 A Glimpse into the Siberian Cat’s World

 The Siberian cat is a medium to large-sized breed, typically weighing between 8 to 17 pounds for females and 15 to 25 pounds for males, though they can reach full maturity as late as five years of age.
-Their appearance is a testament to their wild origins, featuring a sturdy, muscular body with heavy boning and a characteristic “barrel-shaped” torso.
+Their appearance shows their wild origins, featuring a sturdy, muscular body with heavy boning and a characteristic “barrel-shaped” torso.
 Their hind legs are slightly longer than their front legs, providing the explosive power needed for impressive leaps.

 The Siberian’s Magnificent Coat